 You can fix this by using canonical URLs and 301 redirects.

-Depending on your website back-end, you will need to add the “rel=canonical” tag on the page.
+Depending on your website's back end, you will need to add the “rel=canonical” tag on the page.
 Doing so allows your duplicate pages to pass on link equity to your original content.
 This also informs search engine bots which of your duplicates is the original content; thus, preventing you from incurring a Google penalty.

 Another aspect you should optimize is your product images.
-In fact, a recent survey revealed that 74% of younger Internet users prefer image search.
+A recent survey revealed that 74% of younger Internet users prefer image searches.

 So, optimizing your product images by adding keyword-rich ALT TEXT ensures that they will appear on relevant image searches.
 And this could be one way for you to generate website traffic.